daler/dotfiles/docs/vim.rst

   **Mappings that use a plugin** are configured in the :file:`lua/plugins.lua` file and are described below under the respective plugin's section.

-If you're definign your own keymappings, add a ``desc`` argument so that which-key will provide a description for it.
+If you're defining your own keymappings, add a ``desc`` argument so that which-key will provide a description for it.

 .. list-table::